CivicActions/agile-ms/README.md

 * Software Engineer: Ethan Teague
 * Software Engineer: Alex Schmoe
 * UX Designer: Jen Harris
-* Engagment Manager: Steve Curtis
+* Engagement Manager: Steve Curtis

+For details on roles and rates, please see documentation submitted not in our repo.

 ## Evaluation Criteria Point-by-Point